maxxiimo/the-front-end-manifesto/appendix-1.md

     gem 'jquery-rails'

-To this I add the gems that I know I will use, and in my case Michael Hartl's "[Ruby on Rails Tutorial][RoR Tutorial]" Gemfile example pretty much sums up my base [Gemfile][] with a few minor additions:
+To this I add the gems that I know I will use, and in my case Michael Hartl's "[Ruby on Rails Tutorial][RoR Tutorial]" Gemfile example pretty much sums up our foundation [Gemfile][] with a few minor additions:

     source 'https://rubygems.org'

-    gem 'rails', '3.2.12'
+    gem 'rails', '3.2.13'

     gem 'jquery-rails', '2.0.2'
     gem 'haml-rails'